Windows 10 Copy Large Files Over Network (Fastest Way)

 Want Windows to Copy Large Files over Network

-Two most common problems of copying large files from network would be operation failed or slow transmission speed.
-In general, there is several reasons most likely account for the phenomena.
+The two most common problems of Windows 10 large file copy fails or slow transmission speed.
+In general, there are several reasons most likely account for the phenomena.

 Bad network connection.
-This would be the main reason for copying large files over network slow.
+This would be the main reason for copying large files over network slowly.